The Fractional-Logarithmic Laplacian:Fundamental Properties and Eigenvalues: Introduction

-where $\gamma=-\Gamma'(1)$ is the Euler--Mascheroni constant, $\psi=\Gamma'/\Gamma$ is the digamma function, and $\omega_n:=|\mathbb{S}^{n-1}|$ denotes the $(n-1)$-dimensional surface measure of the unit sphere in $\mathbb{R}^n$.
+where $\gamma=-\Gamma'(1)$ is the Euler--Mascheroni constant, $\psi=\Gamma'/\Gamma$ is the Digamma function, and $\omega_n:=|\mathbb{S}^{n-1}|$ denotes the $(n-1)$-dimensional surface measure of the unit sphere in $\mathbb{R}^n$.

-More recently, the first and third authors, together with Weth \cite{CDW}, established that $\Log(-\Delta)$ admits an \emph{extension property} which is quite different from the Caffarelli-Silvestre extension for the fractional Laplacian (cf.~\cite{Caffarelli-Silvestre}).
+More recently, the first and third authors established in joint work with Weth \cite{CDW} that the logarithmic Laplacian $\Log(-\Delta)$ admits an \emph{extension property}, and this one is quite different from the Caffarelli-Silvestre extension for the fractional Laplacian (see~\cite{Caffarelli-Silvestre}).
 Specifically, they showed that for every $u\in L^1_0(\mathbb{R}^n)$,

 where $w_u$ is the unique distributional solution to the Neumann problem

 Through various applications, it has become clear that it is useful to understand the logarithmic Laplacian $\Log(-\Delta)$ and its fundamental properties.
 For instance, it appears in the study of the asymptotics of the Dirichlet (eigenvalue) problem for $(-\Delta)^s$ as $s\to0^+$ (see \cite{CW18,FeuJa}); in $s$-dependent nonlinear Dirichlet problems in the small-order regime (see \cite{angeles-saldana,hs.saldana}), motivated in particular by order-dependent optimization problems with small optimal order (see, e.g., \cite{antil.bartels,sprekels.valdinoci,pellacci.verzini} for applications in image processing and population dynamics); and in the geometric context of the $0$-fractional perimeter (see \cite{DNP}).
 Recently, the second author introduced in \cite{ChenR} a definition of $\Log(-\Delta)$ on any complete Riemannian manifold using spectral-theoretic tools, together with an explicit integral representation.
 More recently, the \emph{conformal logarithmic Laplacian} on the unit sphere has been studied by Fern\'andez and Salda\~na \cite{FS2025}.